 Butterflies of Tohono Chul

 October – April | Saturdays at 11 a.m & Sundays at 1 p.m.

 May – September | Saturdays & Sundays at 10 a.m

 Nature lovers, shutterbugs and bug lovers will get an in-depth glimpse of some of the most engaging creatures in the Sonoran Desert, butterflies!
 Free with admission.

-Learn to identify resident reptiles and find the answer to the age-old question, “Why do lizards do push ups?”
-Be prepared to meet a few non-venomous reptiles, perhaps a lizard or even a tortoise, and a few venomous, rattlesnakes and or a Gila monster.
+Learn to identify resident reptiles and find the answer to the age-old question, “Why do lizards do push-ups?”
+Be prepared to get to know some friendly, non-venomous snakes, and perhaps a lizard or tortoise or two.
+We’ll even introduce you to a few venomous reptiles as well, like a rattlesnake and maybe a Gila monster, all to illustrate how we can learn to live together in the desert.
 Free with admission.

 October-December | 2nd & 4th Wednesdays | 11 a.m. – 1 p.m. | Children’s Ramada